+If a path visits the same row twice, then it is periodic.
+Because $g$ is of infinite order, we must find paths that do not revisit any cell in arbitrarily many steps, meaning that the corresponding drawn path does not visit the same row twice.

-Thus, forbidding revisits, we still obtain infinite paths.
-Now, consider a factor of this subshift where the $Y$-component is removed.
-This subshift is rowsparse, and thus contains an almost minimal subshift, which must consist of a single uniformly ascending or descending path.
+Now, consider a subshift $W \subset Z \times \{0,1\}^{\Z^2}$ where we allow coloring exactly one of the paths in $Z$ with $1$s.
+Forbid, in $W$, revisits of the colored path to the same row.
+By the assumption of the previous paragraph $W$ still contains configurations with a colored path.
+Now, consider a factor of $W$ where the $Z$-component is removed.
+This subshift is trace sparse, and thus contains an almost minimal subshift, which must consist of a single uniformly ascending or descending path.
 By looking at the corresponding $Y$-configuration, the claim is proved. \end{proof}

+Of course the proof adapts easily also to topological full monoids, but we omit the definition.
+We obtain another proof of a result of \cite{BaKaSa16}.
+The \emph{torsion problem} of a recursively presented group $G$ is the problem of, given $g \in G$, determining whether the order of $g$ is finite.
+The topological full group of a full shift (more generally any $\Pi^0_1$ subshift) has an obvious recursive presentation by local rules, see \cite{BaKaSa16}.

 \begin{theorem} If $X$ is a full shift, then the torsion problem of the topological full group of $X$ is decidable. \end{theorem}